Our Colorado car accident attorneys discuss your rights to compensation under the law.

 However, shorter statutes of limitations may apply, for example an underinsured motorist lawsuit must generally be commenced within two years after receipt of payment of the settlement or judgment from the underinsured motorist’s bodily injury carrier.
 Moreover, if the at fault party is a governmental entity, including an employee working for a governmental entity, a statute requiring notice to the entity within six months of the date of the collision will likely apply.

-Thus, not only will consultation with a skilled personal injury attorney help to maximize your recovery, but it will also protect and preserve your legal rights and ability to recover for your injuries.
-For your free, no obligation, consultation call (303) 688-0944.
+Thus, not only will a case assessment help to maximize your recovery, but it will also protect and preserve your legal rights and ability to recover for your injuries.
+For your free, no-obligation, case assessment call (303) 688-0944.